antirez/gguf-tools/README.md

 This is a work in progress library to manipulate GGUF files.
-While the library aims to be useful, one of the main goals is to provide an accessible code base that as a side effect documents the GGUF files used by the awesome [llama.cpp](https://github.com/ggerganov/llama.cpp) project.
+While the library aims to be useful, one of the main goals is to provide an accessible code base that as a side effect documents the GGUF files used by the awesome [llama.cpp](https://github.com/ggerganov/llama.cpp) project: GGUF files are becoming increasingly more used and central in the _local_ machine learning scene, so to have multiple implementations of parsers and files generators may be useful.

 The program **gguf-tools** use the library to implement both useful and useless stuff, to show the library usage in the real world.
 For now